Yona-Appletree/ledSPI/README.md

 Before LEDscape will function, you will need to replace the device tree file and reboot.

-	# Some distros (e.g. Arch) keep these files in /boot/dtbs instead.
 	cp /boot/am335x-boneblack.dtb{,.preledscape_bk}
 	cp am335x-boneblack.dtb /boot/
 	reboot

+Locating the am335x-boneblack.dtb file:

+* Older BBB have the file in /boot;
+* Some distros (e.g. Arch) keep these files in /boot/dtbs;
+* The Debian distribution keeps the file in /boot/uboot/dtbs (when mounted over USB, the /boot/uboot directory is read-only from the BBB and you need to do the file operations from the host system.

-You will also need to have the uio_pruss module loaded.
+You will also need to have the uio\_pruss module loaded.

 	modprobe uio_pruss